Learning how to plant a tree for Arbor Day or Earth Day is a fun and educational DIY gardening project for kids.

 - Garden cart (optional)

-Plant a Tree for Arbor Day Tips
+How to Plant a Tree for Arbor Day or Earth Day Tutorial

 1. Plant a small tree sapling as opposed to a larger tree in a large pot.
 Larger trees take a lot more work to plant.